yuanshenjian/junit5-user-guide-cn/chapter04-running-tests.md

 -E, --exclude-engine <String>                 Provide the ID of an engine to be excluded
                                                 from the test run.
 This option can be repeated.
+--config <key=value>                          Set a configuration parameter for test
+                                                discovery and execution.
+This option can
+                                                be repeated.
 ```

 ## 4.4 使用JUnit4运行JUnit Platform